jana-amir/jana-amir/README.md

 - 👋 Hi, I’m @jana-amir
 - 👀 I’m interested in coding
-- 🌱 I’m currently a computer engineer student
+- 🌱 I’m currently a computer engineer student.
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me janaalamir420@gmail.com